Home Our Hope

 Cancellation Theories

-1. canceled by Jesus Death on the Cross (Colossians 2:14)
+1. Canceled by Jesus Death on the Cross (Colossians 2:14)

 This theory is based on the following verse: